 Are you ready to bring poetry into politics?

-Poetry City is an annual celebration of poetry facilitated by mayors and city councils all across Canada, encouraging them to invite a local poet to do a short reading at a city council meeting in March or April.
-This year, Parliamentary Poet Laureate George Elliott Clarke challenges mayors to take up this challenge!
-Here you’ll find the 2017 challenge letter, our registration form, a map of participating communities, and support materials for sharing and promoting your involvement.
+Poetry City is an annual celebration of poetry facilitated by mayors and city councils all across Canada, encouraging them to invite a local poet to bring poetry into public spaces in March or April.
+It’s way to recognize the valuable contribution poets and writers make to the cultural life in the community and to celebrate the leadership of so many of Canada’s council members that promote the arts and literacy through their political platforms!
+Here you’ll find the 2018 challenge letter, our registration form, a map of participating communities, and support materials for sharing and promoting your involvement.

 TAKE UP THE CHALLENGE